 - Nasal wash: We gently squirt a little salty water into your nose.
 After a few seconds the water runs out into a sample bowl.
 This will tell us about the germs in your nose and your immunity. - Throat swab: We take a small cotton swab and wipe the back of your throat in a circular motion.
-This is to test for germs in your throat. - Nasal Cells:

-Nasal cells may be collected by either or both of the two methods below (Nasal curette and/or Nasal swab)
+This is to test for germs in your throat. - Nasosorption: This is a small strip that we put into the entrance of each of your nostrils.
+It is absorbent and will soak up some of the secretions coating your nose.
+This is one of the samples we will ask you to take at home. - Nasal Cells: Nasal cells may be collected by either or both of the two methods below (Nasal curette and/or Nasal swab)